-Who is a Business Visitor?A business visitor in Canada is a foreigner who visits Canada to do activities related to international trade, meet business partners, provide a service or do general business activities.
+Who is a Business Visitor?A person with a business visitor visa in Canada is someone who comes to do activities related to international trade, meet business partners, or provide a service.
 This person has the right to enter Canada temporarily but can not join the Canadian workforce.

 Business Visitor Visa RequirementsIf you need a business visitor visa for Canada, you need to prove you meet the following criteria:

 - Demonstrate that your primary source of income and businesses are outside of Canada.

 - Show you don’t have criminal records or health-based inadmissibility.

 - Indicate that the intent of your visit is temporary

 What Activities Can you Do on a Business Visitor Visa?If you are in Canada under a business visitor visa, you are allowed to: